Winter Eye Challenges

 Anti-Fog Spray can also be used.
 This is especially helpful on eyewear without anti-fog coating.

 Another critical feature of anti-fog safety goggles is lens design.
 Dual-pane lenses are well suited for winter applications because they feature two lenses separated by an air chamber.
 The air between the two lens panes acts as an insulator that reduces condensation and thus fogging.
 Just like other winter eyewear, dual-pane lenses should be treated with an anti-fog coating to maximize their anti-fog performance.

 Airflow is another technique used to reduce lens fogging.
 Air vents integrated into the goggle body allows warm, moist air to escape.
 This reduces moisture buildup on lenses.

 Direct venting offers the best performance, but it can’t be used in all situations.
-In certain safety environments where liquid/chemical splash is a concern, direct venting is not recommended.
-Instead, select a goggle with indirect (hooded) vents or no vents at all.
+Direct venting is not recommended in specific safety environments where liquid/chemical splash is a concern.
+Instead, select a goggle with indirect (hooded) vents or no vents.

 Good airflow is a crucial feature for keeping lens fogging under control.
 In fact, it’s how the best anti-fog goggles keep their lenses fog free.

-If you’re working in extreme conditions requiring the absolute maximum in anti-fog performance, consider a goggle with a built-in vent fan.
-These goggles feature a variable speed electric fan that exhausts the hot, humid air from inside the goggle before it has a chance to condensate on the lens.
+Consider a goggle with a built-in vent fan if you’re working in extreme conditions requiring the absolute maximum anti-fog performance.
+These goggles feature a variable-speed electric fan that exhausts the hot, humid air from inside the goggle before it has a chance to condensate on the lens.